sftpplus/sftpplus-docs/chevah/server/static/documentation/configuration/locations.rst

 Introduction
 ------------

-A location configuration provides the required information to allow the SFTPPlus to connect to local or remote locations in order to perform file transfers between locations.
+A location configuration provides the required information to allow SFTPPlus to connect to local or remote locations in order to perform file transfers between locations.

 Please consult the `type` configuration option to see the list of supported location types.

-Location are auto-started when a transfer or another component needs them and the location is not started and connected.
+Locations are auto-started when a transfer or another component needs them and the location is not started and connected.

-They are also fault-tolerant allowing to retry failed connections.
+They are also fault-tolerant, allowing retries for interrupted connections.

-All components/transfer trying to use a location which failed, will also have their operation failed and will not trigger a new connection attempt of the location.
+Transfers using a failed location will also fail and will not trigger a new connection attempt for the location.
+In this type of scenario, the failed location must be manually started first, after resolving the initial error.

 Adding a new location via Local Manager